niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 ## Setting up expectations for your Master&#39;s degree ##

 A Master&#39;s program in a top department with many wonderful computer scientists and teachers is an incredible opportunity.
 Aim big.
 Set yourselves a high standard for learning excellence.
-Note this is different from setting a goal of 4.0 GPA.
+This is not the same as setting a goal of 4.0 GPA.

 ### 1. It is not only what you learn now that matters.
 Learning how to learn matters much more. ###